NeiloErnesto89/interactive-project2/README.md

 *Figure 1.
 Inital Wireframe*

-*Wireframe 1* was my very first wireframe, I changed a couple of this to keep the grid/charts simple and visible.
+*Wireframe 1* was my very first wireframe, I changed a couple of points to keep the grid/charts simple and visible.

 #### Wireframe 2